Fix Error HelpWindows error code repair guides

 Advanced steps

-3. Reset Windows Update components and retry.
+3. Reset Windows Update components if the service problem keeps returning.

-Rebuild Windows Update Components
+Rebuild Windows Update Components and Repair Missing Services

 net stop wuauserv